Alec Asher: Baltimore Orioles

 Asher was traded to the Baltimore Orioles for a player to be named later on March 28, 2017.
-Asher made his season debut on April 15 against the Toronto Blue Jays.
-In the start, he tossed 61/3 innings, giving up just one run while striking out five.
-He earned a no decision in a 2-1 Orioles' loss.
-He earned his first win of the year on April 26 against the Tampa Bay Rays.
-Out of the bullpen, Asher gave up a run in the eleventh inning, before the Orioles would score two in the bottom half to win 5–4.
+He made his season debut on April 15 against the Toronto Blue Jays, he tossing 61/3 innings, giving up just one run while striking out five.
+He earned a no decision in a 2–1 Orioles' loss.
+Asher earned his first win of the year on April 26 against the Tampa Bay Rays.
+Out of the bullpen, Asher gave up a run in the 11th inning, before the Orioles would score two in the bottom half to win 5–4.
+Asher made 24 total appearances (including six starts) for Baltimore, posting a 2–5 record, 5.25 ERA, and 47 strikeouts across 60 innings pitched.

-Asher was designated for assignment on March 29, 2018.
+Asher was designated for assignment on March 29, 2018, after the Orioles added players to their Opening Day roster.

 Los Angeles Dodgers

 Asher was claimed off waivers by the Los Angeles Dodgers on April 5, 2018.
+He made one start for the Triple-A Oklahoma City Dodgers, allowing two runs (one earned) on three hits with one strikeout over three innings pitched.

 Milwaukee Brewers

-On April 17, 2018, he was claimed off waivers by the Milwaukee Brewers.
-The Brewers designated him for assignment two days later.
-He elected free agency on October 23, 2018.
+On April 17, 2018, Asher was claimed off of waivers by the Milwaukee Brewers.
+The Brewers designated him for assignment two days later, following the acquisition of Tyler Saladino.
+Asher cleared waivers and was sent outright to the Triple-A Colorado Springs Sky Sox on April 23.
+On May 12, the Brewers selected Asher's contract, adding him to their active roster.
+He made two scoreless appearances for Milwaukee, recording two strikeouts over three innings.
+On August 14, Asher was designated for assignment by the Brewers after they acquired Jake Thompson.
+Asher cleared waivers and was sent outright to Colorado Springs on August 17.
+He elected free agency on October 23.

-Colorado Rockies
+Atlantic League

-On January 26, 2019, Asher signed a minor league deal with the Colorado Rockies.
-He was released on March 14, 2019.
+On January 26, 2019, Asher signed a minor league contract with the Colorado Rockies.
+He was released by the Rockies prior to the start of the regular season on March 14.

-Sugar Land Skeeters

-On April 15, 2019, Asher signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-He was released on May 2, 2019.
-In 2 games 3 innings of relief he struggled immensely going 1-0 with a 9.00 ERA with 3 strikeouts.
+On April 15, Asher signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
+He made two appearances for Sugar Land, registering a 1–0 record and 9.00 ERA with three strikeouts over three innings of relief.
+Asher was released by the Skeeters on May 2.

-Long Island Ducks

-On May 13, 2019, Asher signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
-In 7 games (6 starts) 34.2 innings he went 3-1 with a 3.12 ERA with 21 strikeouts.
+On May 13, Asher signed with the Long Island Ducks of the Atlantic League.
+In seven appearances (six starts) for the Ducks, Asher had a 3–1 record, 3.12 ERA, and 21 strikeouts across 34 2/3 innings pitched.

 Uni-President Lions

 On June 19, 2019, Asher's contract was purchased by the Uni-President Lions of the Chinese Professional Baseball League.
+Asher made 15 appearances (including nine starts) for the Lions, logging a 1–6 record and 4.29 ERA with 43 strikeouts and two saves across 56 2/3 innings pitched.